swarnim38/swarnim38/README.md

 📜 Quiz events
 🧠 discussing and researching ways to optimize human mind and productivity

-💻 currently focusing on 'Java' and DBMS
+💻 currently focusing on Java and DBMS